tonipohl/SecureAppsWithAzure/README.md

 Don´t forget to add the required permissions to the app or to the Azure resource.

-## Secure your Azure
+## Secure your Azure environments

-We will update this repository from time to time with additional samples.
-Pls. check blogposts at https://blog.atwork.at with step-by-step How-To´s, such as how to use modern auth with creating a certificate and using that in Azure Automation Accounts and check out this repo from time to time.
+Please check blogposts at https://blog.atwork.at with step-by-step How-To´s and check out this repo from time to time.

-Thanks for attending and have fun extending copilot with your own data!
+Thanks for attending!
+Stay secure in your Azure environments!
 [Martina Grom](https://twitter.com/magrom) & [Toni Pohl](https://twitter.com/atwork)